-The Project Structure is Type A (See Part One, Section 4 -- "Projects of OCPC").
+The Project Structure is Type A (See Part One, Section 4 -- "Projects of OCPC).

-The Host will enter into a Power Purchase Agreement (PPA) with the Owner whereby the Owner will install and operate a Renewable Energy Facility, specifically a solar array, on the Host's roof.
+The Host (Benton County) entered into a Power Purchase Agreement (PPA) with the Owner on7, 2020, whereby the Owner will install and operate a Renewable Energy Facility, specifically a solar array, at the Host's building.
 The Owner will own the Renewable Energy Facility.
-Under the PPA, the Host will purchase from the Owner all of the energy generated by the Renewable Energy Facility for Twelve years.
-The Host will prepay 100% of the purchase price for the energy.
-At the end of Twelve years of Project operation, the Host will have the option to a) renew the Agreement on terms to be agreed by the parties; b) purchase the Solar Facility at Fair Market Value; or c) have the Owner remove the Solar Facility from its premises.
+Under the PPA, the Host will purchase from the Owner all of the energy generated by the Renewable Energy Facility for ten years.
+At the end of ten years of Project operation, the Host will have the option to a) renew the Agreement once for three years at a rate of \$0.059/kWh; b) purchase the Solar Facility at Fair Market Value; or c) have the Owner remove the Solar Facility from its premises.

-The Owner for this project is Elemental Energy, of Portland, who will also install the project.
+The Owner for this project is Robert Street.
+The installer is Energy Wise, of Albany.

-OCPC will use the funds raised in the Offering for the Project to lend money to the Host to allow the Host to make the prepayment for power to the Owner (the "Loan"), to pay a portion of the costs of issuance, and for certain other costs, as summarized below:
+OCPC will use the funds raised in the Offering for the Project to lend money to the Host to allow the Host to make the prepayment for power to the Owner (the "Loan"), to pay a portion of the costs of developing the project and issuing this offering, and for certain other costs, as summarized below:

+Total Project Cost \$173,000

-Use Amount Raised \$31,000
+Amount Raised \$47,000

+Use of Funds

-Loan to Host \$31,000
+Loan to Host for power prepayment \$47,000

-OCPC Administrative Cost paid separately

-Total \$31,000
+Total \$47,000